Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Conclusion and Next Steps

-This report has provided an overview of \trinity, a general-purpose, flexible, scalable and user-friendly framework for reinforcement fine-tuning of large language models. \trinity offers a path into ``the era of experience'' \cite{Silver2025}, by supporting applications in diverse scenarios with complex agent-environment interaction, and serving as a unified platform for exploring advanced RL paradigms.
+We have presented \trinity, a general-purpose, flexible, scalable and user-friendly framework for reinforcement fine-tuning of large language models. \trinity offers a path into ``the era of experience'' \cite{Silver2025}, by supporting applications in diverse scenarios with complex agent-environment interaction, and serving as a unified platform for exploring advanced methodologies in each stage of the complete RFT pipeline, at both macroscopic and microscopic levels.

+Further development of \trinity includes incorporating more advanced RL algorithms (especially off-policy or asynchronous ones), making the choices of hyperparameters more adaptive and less reliant on manual tuning, augmenting data pipelines with smarter sampling strategies and data processing operations, and conducting more thorough experiments and evaluations with \trinity.